 Alaskan has been turning out its tasty amber for many years now.
 The beer has become so popular it’s pretty much synonymous with the Alaskan name.
 A nice balance of toasty notes and hops, it’s a beer.

 This Oregon-brewed beer is a hybrid of sorts, blending an IPA with an amber or red ale.
 It touts an incredibly satisfying hop bill atop a nice malty backbone that offers some toffee notes.
 And with a little more in the ABV department (7%), it’s a great pre-bedtime nightcap.

 Bell’s Amber Ale

 Michigan brewery Bell’s makes a dandy of an amber.
 It’s got a little bit of everything, from citrus notes to herbal qualities, along with toffee flavors and a bit of nuttiness.
 And it’s quite pretty in the glass, pouring a robust honeyed amber hue.

 One of the more buzzed-about ambers in the American beer scene, Zoe is a deftly made example from the East Coast.
 It’s woodsy, with dried fruit, raisin, and baking chocolate notes.
 The hops, a blend of Centennial, Columbus, and Simcoe, shine through brightly, cutting into the underlying richness.

-Florida may not jump to mind when you think of fall, but this beer from Tampa’s Cigar City is very in-season.
 The name comes from the indigenous group that once called the Gulf Coast home.
 Like the Ninkasi beer above, it’s part IPA, with a nice zap of bitterness to counteract the bakery-esque flavors of the malt bill.